 A predetermined set of products and services including the collection and analysis of critical data about a city; refined diagnosis; preparation of plans and policies; adoption of best practices; and the monitoring of results and impacts of these policies are all consolidated into a single product by the City Prosperity Index (CPI).
-Cities are now able to make better decisions with the benefit of internationally validated data and indices for their cities, often for the first time, while city leaders want to define targets and goals supported by evidence-based policies and support in developing city visions and long-term plans based on reliable data and timely information.
+Cities are now able to make better decisions with the benefit of internationally validated data and indices.

+Local and national governments are interested in creating urban indicators and baseline information for their cities, often for the first time, while city leaders want to define targets and goals supported by evidence-based policies and support in developing city visions and long-term plans based on reliable data and timely information.
 Some national governments have financed the development of a CPI for several cities in their respective countries.